Gunman Clive: Sales

 By January 2015, more than 400,000 copies of the game had been sold, with over eighty percent of sales on the 3DS.
 The Gunman Clive HD Collection was sold 9,000 times until January 2016.

 Legacy

 A sequel, Gunman Clive 2, was released for the Nintendo 3DS on 29 January 2015.
 The story now takes Clive around the world to chase after the leader of the bandits from the first game.
 In June 2015, Bertil Hörberg announced the two games would be released on the Wii U as Gunman Clive HD Collection.
 The collection was also released on the Nintendo Switch on January 17, 2019, and PlayStation 4 on May 22, 2020.

 Clive, Ms. Johnson and the duck enemy appeared as three of the playable guest characters in the 2D action RPG game Drancia Saga for the Nintendo 3DS.

-Clive will appear as an assist character in the upcoming indie fighting game Fraymakers.
+Clive appears as an assist character in the early access indie fighting game Fraymakers.